What's Coming to Netflix in May 2020 - What's on Netflix

 - District 9 (2009) – Drama starring Sharlto Copley about an alien race living in a special quarantine zone.

-- I Love You, Stupid (2020) N – Spanish film about a man who is dumped and vows to become a better man.
+- I Love You, Stupid (2020) N – Spanish film about a man who gets dumped and vows to become a better person.

 - Magic for Humans (Season 3) N – More magic tricks from Justin Willman.